flutter/website/src/docs/codelabs/implicit-animations.md

 **Estimated time to complete this codelab: 15-30 minutes.**

-{{site.alert.important}}
-  This page uses an embedded version of [DartPad] to display examples and exercises.
-  If you see empty boxes instead of DartPads, go to the [DartPad troubleshooting page].
-{{site.alert.end}}

 ## What are implicit animations?

 With Flutter's animation library, you can add motion and create visual effects for the widgets in your UI.
 One part of the library is an assortment of widgets that manage animations for you.
 These widgets are collectively referred to as _implicit animations_, or _implicitly animated widgets_, deriving their name from the [ImplicitlyAnimatedWidget] class that they implement.
+With implicit animations, you can animate a widget property by setting a target value; whenever that target value changes, the widget animates the property from the old value to the new one.
-Implicit animations trade control for convenience&mdash;they manage animation effects so that you don't have to.
+In this way, implicit animations trade control for convenience&mdash;they manage animation effects so that you don't have to.

 ## Example: Add a fade-in effect to text